importhuman/kv-store/README.md

 - Fork and clone this repository (or simply copy the `deploy.yaml` file and save it).
 - Create a new k3d cluster with `k3d cluster create kvstore -p "8080:80@loadbalancer"`.
+- Run `kubectl apply -f deploy.yaml`.
 (k3s [deploys traefik](https://k3d.io/v5.0.1/usage/exposing_services/) as the default ingress controller.
-Coupled with the port mapping, this does not require any further configuration for running on k3d.
+Coupled with the port mapping, this does not require any further configuration for running the service on k3d.
 The deployment and configuration have not been tested for other Kubernetes distributions.)
-- Run `kubectl apply -f deploy.yaml`.

-The service will run on port 8080 in this case.
+(Please run the service on port 8080, as the deployment file has readiness probe configured for the port.)

+### Testing for zero downtime

+Testing was done via the CLI tool for [Fortio](https://fortio.org/).
+When the deployment was updated to use an older image (`importhuman/kv-store:1.1`), the following command was run:
+`fortio load -c 50 -qps 500 -t 180s "localhost:8080"`

+Status 200 response was obtained for 100% of the requests.

 ### Known issues

 - While running on Kubernetes, the deployment creates 3 replicas of the key-value store service.
 These replicas do not have a shared memory, and so have different key-value pair stores, instead of all replicas utilizing a common store.
+- Key-value pairs are not stored anywhere outside the pod, thus, while requests can be made consistently without downtime, any stored values are lost when a pod restarts or goes down.